The Best Creatine Supplements on the Market

-Creatine is one of the best supplements for gym-goers, and when it comes to gaining muscle, it's probably number one.
+Creatine is one of the best supplements for those who go to the gym, and when it comes to gaining muscle mass, it is probably number one.

-With so much to offer, it is difficult to choose the best option.
+With so much on offer, it is difficult to choose the best option.

-If you want to know more about this type of supplement, consult our complete guide here.
+If you want to know more about this type of supplement, check out our complete guide here.

-If you just want to know which is the best, or the worst, read on.
+If you simply want to know which is the best or the worst, keep reading.

 Here is a list of the best supplements to help you.